by Kraneshares

 Investing involves risk, including possible loss of principal.
 There can be no assurance that a Fund will achieve its stated objectives.
 Indices are unmanaged and do not include the effect of fees.
 One cannot invest directly in an index.

 By writing call options and buying put options as part of its strategy, the Fund may limit its ability to benefit from increases in the value of its holdings above the options' strike prices, while still being exposed to declines in value.
-The premiums received from selling options may not be enough to offset losses from volatility or declines in the underlying stocks.
-The Fund's use of options involves unique risks, including the possibility that options may become illiquid or expire worthless, and that the Fund may not be able to close out positions at desired times or prices.
-FLEX options, which the Fund uses, may be less liquid than standard options and can only be exercised at expiration.

 Neither MerQube, Inc. nor any of its affiliates (collectively, "MerQube") is the issuer or producer of KraneShares Wahed Alternative Income Index ETF and MerQube has no duties, responsibilities, or obligations to investors in KraneShares Wahed Alternative Income Index ETF.
 The index underlying the KraneShares Wahed Alternative Income Index ETF is a product of MerQube and has been licensed for use by Krane Funds Advisors, LLC.
-Such index is calculated using, among other things, market data or other information ("Input Data") from one or more sources (each such source, a "DataProvider").

 ETF shares are bought and sold on an exchange at market price (not NAV) and are not individually redeemed from the Fund.
 However, shares may be redeemed at NAV directly by certain authorized broker-dealers (Authorized Participants) in very large creation/redemption units.
 The returns shown do not represent the returns you would receive if you traded shares at other times.
 Shares may trade at a premium or discount to their NAV in the secondary market.
 Brokerage commissions will reduce returns.
 Beginning 12/23/2020, market price returns are based on the official closing price of an ETF share or, if the official closing price isn't available, the midpoint between the national best bid and national best offer ("NBBO") as of the time the ETF calculates the current NAV per share.
 Prior to that date, market price returns were based on the midpoint between the Bid and Ask price.
 NAVs are calculated using prices as of 4:00 PM Eastern Time.